what is organic wine

 Organic certification on a wine label

-• It must utilize only certified organic ingredients, including yeasts
+• It must utilize only certified organic ingredients, including yeasts.

-• It must be produced without synthetic fertilizers
+• It must be produced without synthetic fertilizers.

 On the other hand, for a wine to be labeled with “Made with Organic Grapes,” it must be made with grapes that are 100% certified organic.
 However, the yeasts and other ingredients are not required to be organic.
 Additionally, some sulfites (up to 100 parts per million) may be added to aid the wine’s shelf life and protect against microbes.

-The labeling system for organic wines is made even more complex by the fact that many wines are indeed made organically but not labelled that way.
+The labeling system for organic wines is made even more complex by the fact that many wines are indeed made organically but not labeled that way.
 Winemakers often want to avoid the fees that are associated with the organic certification for their winery, leading them to forgo the tiny green leaf on their wine labels.

 How is Organic Wine Different from Natural Wine?